-When people can make decisions that are best for their lives, families thrive, and we build communities where each of us can participate with dignity and equality.
+There is much more to do in New Jersey to ensure that everyone – regardless of income, insurance coverage, or immigration status – can access the care they need to make personal decisions that are best for their lives.
+When everyone can do so, families thrive; and we build communities where each of us can participate with health, dignity, and equality.

 I was so excited, I finally became pregnant after struggling with infertility.
 Our 12 week scan was perfect, blood work revealed low risk for major trisomies, and that we were having a girl!
 My husband and I were over the moon.
 The 20 week scan told an entirely other story - heart abnormalities, brain abnormalities, a small chest cavity - we knew we may have to consider termination.
 A week later we found out our daughter had triploidy - she was not compatible with life.
 At almost 22 weeks into our very much wanted pregnancy, we made the decision to have an abortion.
 It was the toughest decision we ever had to make, but it was the right one - done out of love and compassion.

-To stay up to date on Thrive NJ’s efforts to pass the Reproductive Freedom Act, and to learn how you can get involved, fill out the form below.
+To stay up to date on Thrive NJ’s efforts to advance abortion equity through legislation and to learn how you can get involved, fill out the form below.

 By providing your e-mail address, you may receive email updates from select Thrive NJ RFA partners: ACLU, ACLU of New Jersey, Catholics for Choice, Cherry Hill Women’s Center, National Council of Jewish Women – Bergen County Section, National Organization for Women (NOW) New Jersey, New Jersey Policy Perspective, Planned Parenthood Action Fund of New Jersey, Stanton Strong, and Unitarian Universalist Faith Action NJ.